 - guesses rather than taking time to solve a problem

-Our resources page has been updated with some of the top sites to learn more about ADD & ADHD, causes, research and possible treatments.
-I have also included (below) some of the top books on understanding ADD & ADHD.
+Our resources page has been updated with some of the top sites to learn more about ADHD, its causes, research, and possible treatments.